 After filling our bellies, we headed back to the resort.
 The baby took a nap, while the rest of us went down to the pool and hot tub.
-It was much needed break after our busy day.
+It was much-needed break after our busy day.

 Go-Karts & Arcade

 Then we went to their arcade and played games for more than an hour with just $20 each.
-(When you purchased a $20 arcade card, they give you $5 free!)
-The kids made out like bandits at the prize counter after winning more than 1000 tickets!
+(When you purchase a $20 arcade card, they give you $5 free!)
+The kids made out like bandits at the prize counter after winning more than 1,000 tickets!

 Smoky Mountain Knife Works

 After breakfast, we stopped by Smoky Mountain Knife Works.
 This is one of the largest and oldest knife stores in the world.
 We first visited this store back in December and my husband has looked forward to going back ever since.

 We set out to make the most of our weekend in Pigeon Forge and I must say, “Mission accomplished!”
-We were also able to mark this item off of our Fort Bragg Bucket List!
+We were also able to mark this item off of our Fort Liberty Bucket List!
 It was a fun-filled weekend that we will remember forever!